hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   - Versioning enabled to allow recovery of overwritten or deleted objects.
 - **Lifecycle Policies**:
   - Automatic cleanup of incomplete multipart uploads after 7 days.
-  - Retention of noncurrent object versions for 90 days (default).
+  - Retention of noncurrent object versions for a configurable number of days.
 - **CORS Configuration**:
   - Configures CORS rules for the WordPress media bucket to allow cross-origin access.
-- **DynamoDB Integration**:
-  - DynamoDB table for Terraform state locking with KMS encryption and point-in-time recovery.
-- **S3 Bucket Notifications**:
-  - Sends notifications to an SNS topic for object creation and deletion events in all buckets.
 - **Cross-Region Replication** (Optional):
   - Replicates specified buckets to a destination bucket in a different AWS region for disaster recovery.
+- **DynamoDB for Terraform Locking**:
+  - A DynamoDB table is created for state file locking, ensuring no concurrent modifications.
+- **Lambda for TTL Automation**:
+  - An AWS Lambda function updates expiration timestamps for DynamoDB locks to avoid stale entries.

 ---